datquocnguyen/LFTM/README.md

 `$ java -jar jar/LFTM.jar -model LFDMM -corpus test/corpus.txt -vectors test/wordVectors.txt -ntopics 4 -alpha 0.1 -beta 0.01 -lambda 0.6 -initers 2000 -niters 20 -name testLFDMM`

 We have output files of `testLFDMM.theta`, `testLFDMM.phi`, `testLFDMM.topWords`, `testLFDMM.topicAssignments` and `testLFDMM.paras`.

+`Note`: in the LF-LDA and LF-DMM latent feature topic models, a word is generated by a latent feature topic-to-word component OR by a topic-to-word Dirichlet multinomial component.
+In actual implementation, instead of using a binary selection variable to record this, I simply add a value of the number of topics to the actual topic assigment value.
+For example with 20 topics:

+The output topic assignment "3 23 4 4 24 3 23 3 23 3 23" for a document means that the first word in the document is generated from topic 3 by the latent feature topic-to-word component.
+The second word is also generated from the same topic 3 (= 23 - 20), but by the  Dirichlet multinomial component.
+It is similar for other words in the document.

 ### Document clustering evaluation